 The wave_pbadjust_example patch provides one possible solution, and includes a new object that, like the dim operator, can help keep your patches neater.
-Since the Max patch itself looks exactly the same as the wave_simple_example patch, we’ll just look at the contents of the gen~ object:
+Since the Max patch itself looks exactly the same as the wave_simple_example patch, we’ll look at the contents of the gen~ object only:

-This solution makes use of a rate object, which internally changes the rate of the phasor~ object's rate in the parent patch.
+This solution uses a rate object, which internally changes the rate of the phasor~ object's rate in the parent patch.
 The value sent to the rate operator is calculated based on knowing what percentage of the buffer is being played whenever on or both of the start and end point sample values are changed.